Skip to main content

 GrowthBook supports the following attribute data types:

-• Secure String: Like a string, but the values will be hashed before passing to the SDK
+Secure StringString values hashed before passing to SDK for privacy"secure-id-123"

 Semantic Version Targeting